Destination Wedding Locations Right Here in the U.S.

 Charleston, South Carolina

 It's little wonder couples choose this southern belle for storybook weddings.
-Make like Scarlett and Rhett (minus the drama) and fall for the antebellum mansions and cobblestone streets of this genteel colonial city.
-Blake Lively wed at Boone Hall Plantation & Gardens (shown above), so you know the venue's a star.
+Fall for the cobblestone streets of this genteel colonial city.
 The William Aiken House, a National Historic Landmark, meanwhile, is popular for its elegance.
 The Cedar Room is a newer space to consider.
 Hardwood floors, rustic brick, and large windows make it chic.
 For an entirely different modern vibe, try The Beach Club at Charleston Harbor Resort & Marina.
 Waterfront views offer a taste of tropical paradise, but downtown's just minutes away from this new property.

 It's easy to fall for Chi-Town's energetic cultural scene, superb shopping (Magnificent Mile, anyone?) and wow-worthy cityscape—not to mention the deep-dish pizza.
 Café Brauer (shown above) is popular for a reason—it's an indoor-outdoor space in the Lincoln Park Zoo.
 Ace Hotel is the contemporary counterpart, offering urban-chic décor and a prime location by the lake.